More and more popular these days, is the idea that you can use natural products to do a lot of cosmetic jobs that you normally wouldn’t think of.

 One option that has taken the beauty world by storm is apple cider vinegar, and how it can help those suffering from skin tags.

-But does apple cider vinegar really work to remove skin tags (eg. eyelid), or it’s just a myth?
+But does apple cider vinegar really work to remove skin tags (eg. on neck and armpit), or it’s just a myth?

 Apple Cider Vinegar for Skin Tags Removal: Myth?